Exact values and improved bounds on the clique number of cyclotomic graphs: Introduction

-In a breakthrough work in 2019, Hanson and Petridis \cite{HP} used Stepanov's method to show that $\omega\big(GP(p,d)\big)\leq \sqrt{p/d}+O(1)$ when $q=p$ is a prime.
-Their method has been extended by the author to an arbitrary prime power \cite{Yip1, Yip2} in the following result:
+Theorem~\ref{thm:Cayley} is inspired by the recent breakthrough of Hanson and Petridis \cite{HP} on the clique number of generalized Paley graphs.
+They used Stepanov's method \cite{S69} to show that $\omega\big(GP(p,d)\big)\leq \sqrt{p/d}+1$ when $q=p$ is a prime.
+Their method has been extended by the author to an arbitrary prime power \cite{Yip2, Yip1} in the following result: